labontedillon26/labontedillon26.github.io/index.md

 ### Welcome

-My name is Dillon Labonte and I am a rising senior at Southern New Hampshire University.
+My name is Dillon Labonte and I am a senior at Southern New Hampshire University.
 I am majoring in electrical engineering and mathematics while also being a member of the men's cross country team.
 I was the recipient of the Elite 24 and the Elite 90 awards (highest GPA at conference championships, and at national championships) this past fall.
 I am the lead STEM peer educator (tutor) at my university's learning center as well as the math major ambassador.
 I have found a love for electrical engineering throughout my undergrad and plan on pursuing a career in this field.
-I will be interning as a hardware engineer in the summer of 2025, so I am excited to get some relevant experience under my belt!
+I was a hardware engineering intern at Hubbell Inc. in the summer of 2025 and am eager to start my professional career!

 ### Sample Work Products

+<a href="https://labontedillon26.github.io/SiteFiles/AnalogElectronicsPortfolio.pdf" target="_blank"><u>Final Internship Paper:</u></a> <br/>
+In the summer of 2025, I interned as a hardware engineering intern at Hubbell Inc. in Portsmouth, NH.
+Through this internship, I contributed to a pilot EV charger program, focused on embedded system development and hardware integration.
+This paper gives a comprehensive overview of my work throughout the summer, as well as refelections on the experience and goals for the future.

 <a href="https://labontedillon26.github.io/SiteFiles/AnalogElectronicsPortfolio.pdf" target="_blank"><u>Analog Electronics Portfolio:</u></a> <br/>
 During the spring of 2025, I took an analog electronics course with a heavy design focus.
 Content included op-amps, semiconductors, diodes, MOSFETs, BJTs, and single transistor amplifiers.
 This document provides a compilation of the projects that I completed throughout the semester in the following order: